valhuber/ApiLogicServer/README.md

 result_b = subprocess.check_output(cmd, shell=True, env=use_env)
 ```

-## How to run the API Logic Server
+## How to Run the API Logic Server

 ```
 test> deactivate